flowagi-eu/awesome-mistral-python-nyno/README.md

 ### For the backend dev:
 If you're here for Python examples for Mistral see
 - /examples-mistral-python/mistral-text.py (most common use case)
-- /examples-mistral-python/mistral-embeddings.py (for vector database / computations)
+- /examples-mistral-python/mistral-embeddings.py (for vector database)

 ### For the low-code builder: